-1. Carry a ‘calling for help’ device – such as a fully charged mobile phone or VHF radio preferably carried in a waterproof bag or case.
+1. Should I carry a ‘calling for help’ device – Yes, such as a fully charged mobile phone or VHF radio preferably carried in a waterproof bag or case.

 2. Check the tides times and weather before you head out.
 Find out more here

-3. Wear the right clothing for the activity as weather and conditions can change quickly.
+Wear the right clothing for the activity as weather and conditions can change quickly.
 Packing a rain coat and a fleece in a backpack will help you prepare for inclimate conditions.